micllynn/synappy/README.md

         #eg if byneuron = True, out[neuron, 3] would give sterr for that neuron, calculated by pooling across all trials/stims.

----Useful methods which are part of the synwrapper class---:
+### Useful methods which are part of the synwrapper class
     synwrapper.propagate_mask(): propagate synwrapper.mask through to all other attributes. synwrapper.add_ampli() adds .height and .latency
     synwrapper.add_sorting() adds .mask and sorts [.height, .latency]